QRFlow

 Quick steps

-1. Decide if the destination will change: If you need edits or tracking, you likely need dynamic.
+1. Decide if the destination will change: If you need edits or tracking, you likely need hosted dynamic QR and a maintained short link.

 2. Use static for stable links: Static QRs are best for menus, WiFi, and permanent pages.

-3. Use dynamic for editable campaigns: Choose a short redirect URL and keep it reliable long term.
+3. Use hosted dynamic for editable campaigns: Choose a hosted short redirect URL, save the edit key, and keep it reliable long term.

 4. Test before printing: Scan on multiple phones and print larger for dense content.